IvanIZ/SpeechRec/README.md

 in the general purpose of extracting technical keywords from lecture videos.

 ## Contributors
-This project is jointly completed by Jiaxi Li, Akhil Vyas, Ninghan Zhong, and Tianhui Cai.
+This project is jointly completed by Jiaxi Li, Akhil Vyas, Ninghan (Ivan) Zhong, and Tianhui Cai.

 ## Usage
 The ``Driver`` file works locally to extract technical keywords from aVn input lecture video.
 A sample usage is